eufossa/symfony-hackathon-2019/achievements/documentation.md

 able to directly help people understand the reStructuredText syntax and logics of writing docs was a huge help to get more features documented.

-This resulted in a diverse set of work done.
+This resulted in a diverse set of achievements.
 Below is a short summary of all work done, but please have a look at [all GitHub issues and pull requests](https://github.com/symfony/symfony-docs/pulls?q=label%3A"⭐️+EU-FOSSA+Hackathon") handled during the weekend.

-### Documenting Features that were Missing for Years
+## Documenting Features that were Missing for Years

 While Symfony puts lots of effort into documenting all new features, it cannot be avoided that sometimes great features are missed.
 During the